mountainhydro/THAW/README.md

   - Select AOI

   **Scheduled task**
-  - Select the recurrence frequency and timing
+  - Select the recurrence frequency and timing (One daily, one weekly and one monthly task can currently exist in parallel)

 ### Authentication